Non-specialists promoting medical remedies to combat COVID-19

 It is necessary to solicit information about the various secular or religious fields of inquiry only from specialists in them.
 According to Imam al-Qarafi in Sharh Tanqih al-Fusul, the explicit mention of “those who have the knowledge” in the noble Quranic verse implies the prohibition of seeking out non-specialists.

 The Messenger of God (peace and blessings be upon him) warned against seeking medical treatment from non-specialists i.e., other than physicians.
-He added that whosoever takes it upon themselves to treat others while being unqualified i.e., not having the necessary medical education and training, will be accountable for their actions and any professions of good intentions are inexcusable.
-The Messenger of God (peace and blessings be upon him) said, “Anyone who practices medicine without having any prior knowledge of medicine will be held liable.”
-Another wording of the hadith says, “Anyone who practices medicine without having any prior knowledge of medicine and kills or harms a human being will be held liable.”
+He added that whosoever takes it upon himself to treat others while being unqualified i.e., not having the necessary medical education and training, will be accountable; professions of good intentions are not an excuse.
+The Messenger of God (peace and blessings be upon him) said, “Anyone who practices medicine without any prior knowledge of medicine will be held liable.”
+Another wording of the hadith says, “Anyone who practices medicine without any prior knowledge of medicine and kills or harms a human being will be held liable.”

 Practicing medicine without having qualified scholarship is as dangerous as meddling in religious sciences while lacking the necessary knowledge, thus leading to corruption in belief and religion.
 Similarly, whoever intrudes upon medical sciences and upon every matter related to human safety as in medicine, pharmacy, and engineering jeopardizes human lives.
 The preservation of human life is among the higher objectives of Islamic law and the most important of the essentials of the five objectives of Islamic law.

 Prescribing medicine or dispensing medical advice is a form of delving into matters of which we have no knowledge, a matter which God Almighty prohibits with the words, “And do not pursue that of which you have no knowledge.
 Indeed, the hearing, the sight and the heart - about all those [one] will be questioned."